Living With Your Pet in Minneapolis

 Collar & Tags – Don’t Leave Home Without ’em!

-Multiple Animal Permit for 4 or More Pets
+Multiple Animal Permit for Four or More Pets

 It is easy to own three or fewer dogs, cats, ferrets or rabbits over the age of 4 months in Minneapolis and to license them online.
 If you choose to own four or more animals, you will need a multiple animal permit from Minneapolis Animal Care & Control which requires written consent of your neighbors within 100 feet of the property.
 This is not a hard process to navigate, but it does take some time.
-See Minneapolis Ordinance 64.100 for details on limits and permits.
+You can read more about multiple animal permits here.

 Take Me Out to the Dog Park…But Don’t Forget Your Permit!

 Minneapolis has seven dog parks where your canine companion can run and play without having to be tethered by a leash.
 These off-leash areas have permitting requirements to ensure the safety of your pet.
 If you LIVE in Minneapolis, your pet must be licensed with Minneapolis Animal Care & Control, which requires a certification by the owner that the animal has been vaccinated against rabies.
-Ifyou live in another city, you can still use the off-leash parks, but you need to show proof of a current rabies vaccination before getting the permit.
-You can read more about off-leash permits in Minneapolis Ordinance 64.55.
+If you live in another city, you can still use the off-leash parks, but you need to show proof of a current rabies vaccination before getting the permit.
+You can read more about off-leash dog parks here.

 Keep Pets from Running-at-Large